Plan Your Event

 Alternatively, show a screening of an ocean lecture.
-Here are some interesting ocean lectures by the Smithsonian Institution National Museum of Natural History and a variety of ocean-themed TED Talks.
+Here are some interesting ocean lectures by the Smithsonian Institution National Museum of Natural History, a variety of ocean-themed TED Talks, and this TEDx Talk about the role that youth play in the climate movement!
 Again, provide everyone with the opportunity to sign the 30×30 petition.
 Together we can make a real difference!

 Host a book reading (and afterwards a signing) with local authors who have written about the ocean.
 Local bookstores should be able to give you leads on who to contact in your area.

 Alternatively, gather volunteers to read portions of an ocean book of your choosing such as:

 - The Ocean of Life: The Fate of Man and the Sea by Callum Roberts